 An SPV file is a Zip archive that can be read with zipinfo and unzip and similar programs.
 The final member in the Zip archive is the manifest, a file named META-INF/MANIFEST.MF.
 This structure makes SPV files resemble Java "JAR" files (and ODF files), but whereas a JAR manifest contains a sequence of colon-delimited key/value pairs, an SPV manifest contains the string 'allowPivoting=true', without a new-line.
-PSPP uses this string to identify an SPV file; it is invariant across the corpus.1
+PSPP uses this string to identify an SPV file; it is invariant across the corpus.12

 The rest of the members in an SPV file's Zip archive fall into two categories: structure and detail members.
-Structure member names begin with outputViewernnnnnnn, where each n is a decimal digit, and end with .xml, and often include the string heading in between.
+Structure member names take the form with outputViewernumber.xml or outputViewernumber_heading.xml, where number is an 10-digit decimal number.
 Each of these members represents some kind of output item (a table, a heading, a block of text, etc.) or a group of them.
 The member whose output goes at the beginning of the document is numbered 0, the next member in the output is numbered 1, and so on.